Measures to know for your trip to St Barths

 - All beaches on the island are all open with no restrictions.
 Masks are not required on beaches.
 However, social distancing is encouraged when visiting beaches in St Barth.

-Connecting passengers via Antigua (ANU) airport
+Passengers in transit via Antigua (ANU)

 Important note: Depending on your return destination and travel journey, a PCR or antigen test may also be required by your final destination.